MaastrichtU-IDS/best-practices/website/src/pages/contributing.md

 :::info Use a Markdown editor

-We strongly recommend you to use a markdown editor, such as [Typora](https://typora.io/), to make writing documentation more convenient.
+We strongly recommend you to use a markdown editor, such as [Typora](https://typora.io/).
+It makes writing documentation much faster, and more enjoyable.

 :::